 In 2019, Professor Taylor was recognized as a “Hall of Fame Professor” by the Initiative for a Competitive Inner City (ICIC) for her excellence in teaching marketing to entrepreneurs.
 She has directly impacted over 3500 businesses across the U.S. and brings these insights into her classroom teaching.
 Professor Taylor is passionate about helping undergraduates in their transition from college to career.
 As the founder and CEO of the Ayala, Halloran, Taylor Group LLC, Professor Taylor and her team deliver programs for graduates as they leave college and prepare to launch their careers.

-Professor Taylor received her PhD in marketing from Florida State University where she was a McKnight Fellow.
-She holds a BA in hotel, restaurant, and institutional management and an MBA in marketing, both from Michigan State University.
-She has also studied culinary arts at Ecole hôtelière in Switzerland and oenology in France.
+Recognized for her research and thought leadership, Professor Taylor has been the recipient of several “Best Paper” awards and has been recognized as an outstanding Woman Leader as a recipient of the “Dux Femina Facti” award.
+She received her PhD in marketing from Florida State University where she was a McKnight Fellow.
+Additionally, she holds a BA in hotel, restaurant, and institutional management and an MBA in marketing, both from Michigan State University and has studied culinary arts at Ecole hôtelière in Lausanne, Switzerland, and oenology in France.